 Description: "A so-called pre-refined Fly Deluxe from 1997; I bought this used in 2018.
 It was in less-than-stellar condition within dings, chips, and scratches , but I bought it for the purpose of restoring it to some degree.
 I received it with the original "Gen 1" DiMarzio stock pickups installed."Serial Number: 099117BP

 Notes: all original; "Gen 1" DiMarzio stock pickups; stock Fishman Piezo in bridge.

 Description: "The Fly Artist is like the Fly Concert with magnetic pickups.
 I purchased this particular guitar second-hand in 2018; it was originally ordered from the Parker Custom Shop with chrome hardware, a natural matte finish front, and a matte emerald green back; a color scheme influenced by the so-called "Norse Fly".
 Super thin neck profile and a joy to play.Serial Number: P1011009

-Notes: custom shop/modified "Gen 2" Dimarzio pickups.
+Notes: Parker Guitars Custom shop/modified; "Gen 2" Dimarzio pickups.
 All controls are mapped according to the original configuration.